s23rcan/Elk-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Personal IP Adress
+- (0.0.0.0) My Personal Machine's IP Adress

-Machines within the network can only be accessed by SSH.
+Machines within the network can only be accessed by Jump Box Provisioner VM , SSH.
-- The ELK-Server from the Jump Box
+- My Personal Machine can access to the ELK-Server from the Jump Box
 - The DVWA's from the Jumpbox

 A summary of the access policies in place can be found in the table below.